lebrunthibault/lebrunthibault.github.io/content/post/articles/sqlalchemy's session.md

 - **Session**: higher level objects using connections and transactions under the hood to run their automatically-generated SQL statements.

-  `session.execute` forwards the raw sql to it’s engine / connection
+  `session.execute` forwards the raw sql to its engine / connection

 ## Internal structure